awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/sagemaker.rst

 First, in a Linux machine, configure a Docker environment by following the `Docker documentation <https://docs.docker.com/get-docker/>`_ suggestions.

-In order to use the SageMaker base Docker image, users need to use the following command to authenticate to pull SageMaker images.
+In order to use the SageMaker base Docker image, users need to refer the `DLC image command <https://github.com/aws/deep-learning-containers/blob/master/available_images.md>`_ to retrieve the specific docker image command.
+For example,

 .. code-block:: bash

     aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 763104351884.dkr.ecr.us-east-1.amazonaws.com

 .. note::
-    You must login to access the `DLC image <https://github.com/aws/deep-learning-containers/blob/master/available_images.md>`_ repository before pulling the image.
     For region other than ``us-east-1``, please refer to `available region <https://docs.aws.amazon.com/sagemaker/latest/dg-ecr-paths/sagemaker-algo-docker-registry-paths.html>`_

 Then, clone GraphStorm source code, and build a GraphStorm SageMaker compatible Docker image from source with commands: